openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Verifiable Presentations are requested by adding a parameter `presentation_definition` as defined by [@!DIF.PresentationExchange] to an OAuth 2.0 Authorization Request.

+The Verifiable Presentations are returned to the Verifier in a `vp_token` response parameter.

 OpenID for Verifiable Presentations supports scenarios where Authorization Request is sent from the Verifier to the Wallet using redirects (same-device flow) and when it is passed an across devices (cross-device flow).

 Deployments can use any pre-existing OAuth grant type and response type in conjunction with this specifications to support those scenarios in the context of different deployment architectures.
 This specification also introduces a new OAuth response mode to support cross device scenarios initiated by the verifier (see {#response_mode_post}).